AnranAria-Tao/AnranAria-Tao.github.io/_pages/about.md

 # About Me {#about-me}

-I am a dedicated and high-achieving student pursuing a double degree in Environmental Chemistry and Economics at Peking University, with a strong academic record (GPA: 3.809/4.00, top 10% in college).
-My research focuses on the molecular composition of full-volatility organic compounds in urban areas, and I have gained valuable international experience through exchange programs at the University of Manchester and UC Berkeley.
-I am passionate about exploring the intersection of environmental science, public health, and data science, and aim to contribute to sustainable solutions for global environmental challenges.
+I am a undergraduate student pursuing a double degree in Environmental Chemistry and Economics in Peking University.
+My previous research focuses on the molecular composition of full-volatility organic compounds in urban areas, and I have gained valuable international experience through exchange programs at the University of Manchester and UC Berkeley.
+I am passionate about exploring the intersection of environmental science and chemistry, and aim to contribute to sustainable solutions for global environmental challenges.

 ## 🔥 News {#news}
+- *2025*: Summer school of the University of California, Berkeley.
-- *2024*: Awarded the National Scholarship by the Ministry of Education of the People's Republic of China.
+- *2024*: Visting the University of Manchester, UK.
-- *2024*: Received the Pacemaker to Merit Student award from Peking University.
+- *2023*: Received as a double degeree student at National School of development, Peking University, majoring in Economics.
-- *2023*: Honored with the Academic Excellence Award and the Okamatsu Scholarship at Peking University.
+- *2022*: Entered the college of Environmental Sciences and Engineering, Peking University.

 ## 📝 Publications {#publications}
-*Note: Based on the provided CV, no publications are listed.
-This section can be updated as research outcomes are published.*
+*Hope it's not empty soon.*

 ## 🎖 Honors and Awards {#honors-and-awards}
 - *2024* National Scholarship, Ministry of Education of the People's Republic of China